ghostop14/gr-clenabled/README.md

 If you use trig functions in your kernel, verify your hardware supports double precision math.
 You can do this with clview which will immediately tell you if your card supports it.
 Then in your kernel, you can still pass floats but make sure you typecast parameters to the trig functions as (double) first or you will notice too much variation in the calculated results.

-The following snippit from the project’s <project>/examples/ kernel1to1_sincos.cl example file shows the cast:
+The following snippit from the projectï¿½s <project>/examples/ kernel1to1_sincos.cl example file shows the cast:

 c[index].real = cos((double)a[index].real);